Is PLM software limited to large fashion firms?

 ✔ What are the essential and non-essential functionalities ?

 Answering these standard questions will allow you to arbitrate objectively if you are forced to make choices constrained by your budget.
+Don’t hesistate to ask for support from the beginning of your project.
 Before being seduced by the numerous features covered by a PLM, making a list and weighting each feature can help you prioritize the functions to be implemented.

 As you have no right to make mistakes and the budget is limited, I advise you to prefer Standard & OOTB solutions.
 Many PLM vendors offer satisfactory functionalities based on their experiences and customers.